foxglove/docs/docs/1-organization-setup/3-okta-sso.md

 ### Manage members

 - **Provision members** – Any Okta user with access to the Foxglove Okta application can sign in.
-A new Foxglove account is automatically created on first signin.
+A new Foxglove account is automatically created on first sign in.

 - **Remove users** – Revoke the user's access in Okta, then remove the associated user on Foxglove's [Team settings page](https://console.foxglove.dev/settings/team) to sign them out of Foxglove immediately.
-If non-Okta signin methods are enabled for your account, emails matching your approved domains can always sign up.
+If non-Okta sign in methods are enabled for your account, emails matching your approved domains can always sign up.

 ## Links and resources